• Skip to primary navigation

 Avocado Panzanella in a ceramic bowl on top of a wooden board, with ingredients around.

-This vegan avocado salad is packed with flavour and texture yet light enough to enjoy during the hot summer months.
-The avocados provide a nice creaminess, the tomatoes add some aromatic sweetness and the cucumbers add a nice crunch.
 Topped off with a handful of croutons and a tangy red wine vinaigrette, this salad is sure to be a crowd-pleaser.

-• Let's Talk Ingredients
+1. Let's Talk Ingredients and Substitutions

-• Serving Suggestions
+3. Serving Suggestions 🍽

-• Recipe Card
+6. Recipe Card

-Let's Talk Ingredients
+Let's Talk Ingredients and Substitutions

 • Avocado - form the base of this salad; make sure to choose ripe ones; give the avocado a gentle squeeze, and if it gives slightly, then it is ripe.
 Different varieties are available throughout the year so pick whatever is in season.